Coffee4Head/coffee4head.github.io/publications.md

 ## Project Manuscript

-#### DIF-LUT | *Python, Verilog HDL, Shell; Vivado*
+##### DIF-LUT | *Python, Verilog HDL, Shell; Vivado*

 - Proposes a simple yet scalable and effective approximation for Non-linear function

-- Designed an automation toolchain for table generation and precision evaluation
+- Designed an automation toolchain for table generation and evaluation

-- Integrated as an computing unit in FPGA-based accelerator for DNN and Nerf
+- Integrated as an computing unit in FPGA-based accelerator for various scenarios like DNN and Nerf

   <br>

-#### SEResnet Accelerator on SOC | *Verilog HDL, C++, Python, Shell; Vivado, VStudio*
+##### SEResnet Accelerator on SOC| *Verilog HDL, C++, Python, Shell; Vivado, VStudio*

-- Organized the acceleration flow of hardware and software co-design with the compiler
+- Organized the acceleration flow of hard/software co-design with the compiler

 - Deployed specific operations on programmable logic resource of SOC